joemccann/covid-19-news-sentiment/README.md

 - Does it fix a bug?
 - Does it break anything?
-- Does it stick to the original goal of The CVD Bot (an informational Telegram bot to keep up withg the CVD-19 virus)
+- Does it stick to the original goal?
 - Does it reduce the build size?
 - Is it necessary?